-Q: Are you planning to start including AI capabilities in your online shopping environment?
+Are you planning to start including AI capabilities in your online shopping environment?

-The future of B2B eCommerce -
+The future of B2B eCommerce - so much more than a sales tool

 In the past, eCommerce was largely - and sometimes reluctantly - adopted by B2B organizations in response to growing buyer expectations that the purchase journey should emulate B2C interactions.
 Once adopted, however, and now firmly embedded within the B2B space, unexpected additional benefits are surfacing.